SaberCats Stadium: Design and construction

 On July 8, the Houston SaberCats released new preliminary architectural drawings and a groundbreaking announcement for July 24, 2018 via Instagram and then via press release several days later.
-On July 17, the SaberCats announced naming rights were awarded to Aveva.
+On July 17, the SaberCats announced naming rights were awarded to AVEVA.

 The groundbreaking ceremony took place on July 24, 2018, with the mayor of Houston, Sylvester Turner, representing the city.

 Opening and current use

-Construction was still ongoing as the venue opened as "Aveva Stadium" on April 13, 2019 with a game against the Seattle Seawolves.
+Construction was still ongoing as the venue opened as "AVEVA Stadium" on April 13, 2019 with a game against the Seattle Seawolves.

 After its inauguration, previous games were played before the grand opening, which was postponed and took place on May 29, 2019.
 The Houston team played against the Glendale Raptors.

 Beginning in 2022, Houston Dynamo 2, the reserve side of MLS club Houston Dynamo, began playing home matches at the stadium.
-As naming rights with Aveva ended, it became known as "SaberCats Stadium" beginning with the 2022 season.
+As naming rights with AVEVA ended, it became known as "SaberCats Stadium" beginning with the 2022 season.

 Other events

 SaberCats Stadium has hosted non-MLR events.
-In 2022 it hosted both the Collegiate Rugby Championship XVs and the United States national rugby union team in a match against the French Barbians.
+In 2022 it hosted both the Division 1-A Rugby final and the United States national rugby union team in a match against the French Barbarians.
+Also, beginning in 2023 it is the home of the UFA team Houston Havoc, a professional Ultimate Frisbee team.

 Facilities

-SaberCats Stadium's overall facilities include a 1,200 parking lot and two secondary fields for multipurpose use.
-While seating capacity exceeds 3,000, the stadium features up to 4,000 maximum capacity by utilizing standing room only areas.
+SaberCats Stadium's overall facilities include a 1,200-car parking lot and two secondary fields for multipurpose use.
+While seating capacity exceeds 3,000, the stadium features up to 4,000 maximum capacity by utilizing standing-room-only areas.
 The venue is primarily the home of the Houston SaberCats professional Rugby team but can accommodate other sports and non-sports events due to the large size of the fields.

-Both the east and west side stands of the stadium are grandstands with individual seats.
+The stadium's east and west side stands are grandstands with individual seats.
 The south side stands feature a mix of bleacher and individual seats, while the north side stands are uncovered bleacher seating.
 Also located on the south end of the stadium, below the video board, is a full-service bar known as the "Cat's Den" and two berms.
 Both the bar area and berms allow for general standing.